carbonplan/forest-risks-web/components/methods/methods.md

 Drought and insect mortality models were fit independently for each forest type, which was chosen as an intermediate compromise to capture the diversity of responses across US forests but aggregate above a species-level to adequately estimate mortality levels.
 To ensure that each forest type had 50 or more condition measurements, we aggregated some sparse forest types into more common ones (59 were so aggregated out of the initial set of 171), leading to 112 initial forest types in our dataset.
 Because FIA plots are inherently small and may not estimate accurate mortality rates at a plot-level, we subsequently aggregated condition-level mortality rates, age, climate data, and functional traits to a 0.25 degree grid for each forest type.
 This grid size was chosen through sensitivity analyses to determine the optimal aggregation where the coefficient of variation of mortality rate stabilized but large-scale climate variation was preserved.
 All drought and insect mortality models were fit on this 0.25 degree grid.
 Model predictions were then conducted at the condition level and interpolated to the 4km grid as with biomass.

 Finally, we imposed one further set of criteria on drought and insect models to project risks only where our models showed robust performance.
-For any forest types with fewer than 20 grid cells featuring mortality observed in the historical record, or where cross-validated AUC was less than 0.6, we set the historical mortality equal to the mean of observed mortality for that forest type.
+For any forest types with fewer than 20 grid cells featuring mortality observed in the historical record, or where cross-validated AUC was less than 0.6, we set future projections to the mean of observed mortality for that forest type.
 This constraint led to risks being modeled as a function of climate variables for 23 forest types in the insect models and 53 forest types in the drought models.
 As with biomass and fire, drought and insect risks are only shown for regions which were greater than 50% forested according to the National Land Cover Database (NLCD, see below)

 ## Data sources